slightlyeepy/minigraphics/README.md

 current features include:
 - X11 and Wayland backends
+- SDL-like event handling loop
+- drawing from a memory buffer
 - drawing pixels/lines/triangles/rectangles/circles, both filled and outlined
 - drawing ASCII text in an 8x8 bitmap font

-- drawing images (RGB data, not image formats like png/jpg)
-- SDL-like event handling loop
+minigraphics provides two versions: a "small" one that can only draw things from a memory buffer, and a "regular" one that additionally provides an interface to draw shapes and text.

 # license